All Episodes

 I'm answering.

-I don't think I actually don't think Trump is capable of coalition.
+I actually don't think Trump is capable of collusion.

 I don't think he knows enough about what's going on in his own campaign, let alone his own presidency.

-But we spent a whole But do I think members of his campaign might have been involved in the right.
+But we spent a whole— But do I think members of his campaign might have been involved in— Might have, but you don't have— That's why we have investigations.

 That's why we have investigations.